 - The Earlham Institute earlham.ac.uk e.g. earlham.ac.uk/year-industry

-- ISIS Neutron and Muon source see isis.stfc.ac.uk/Pages/Students.aspx and stfccareers.co.uk/students/ under Computing
+- The ISIS Neutron and Muon source see isis.stfc.ac.uk/Pages/Students.aspx and stfccareers.co.uk/students/ under Computing

 - The metoffice.gov.uk, see metoffice.gov.uk/about-us/careers/apprentices-graduates-and-placements

-- Rutherford Appleton Laboratory RAL see stfccareers.co.uk/students/ under Computing
+- The Rutherford Appleton Laboratory (RAL) see stfccareers.co.uk/students/ under Computing

 - More like this at jobs.ac.uk

-Many Universities and research institutes have summer internships for computer science students working alongside researchers, for example, at the University of Manchester these are advertised each year around May.
-Speak to the head of a research lab in your department.
+These are mainly UK opportunities, but it is a similar story around the world.
+Many Universities and research institutes have summer internships for computer science students working alongside researchers.
+For example, at the University of Manchester, summer vacancies tend to be advertised each year around April/May.
+Wherever you are, speak to the head of a research lab you’re interested in.
 Ask them if they have plans to take on summer students.

 If you’re thinking of doing postgraduate study, see chapter 13.
-Commercial experience gained on a summer internship or placement year is valued by all employers (not just commercial ones) so doing an internship or placement during your undergraduate degree.
+Commercial experience gained on a summer internship or placement year is valued by all employers (not just commercial ones) so doing an internship or placement during your undergraduate degree is valuable wherever you end up, see section 13.3.

 Computer scientists wield tremendous power in the twenty first century.
 We know that: